YanyingWei1997/YanyingWei1997.github.io/index.md

 I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
 Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *weiyanying[at]unn[dot]edu[dot]cn*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *weiyanying@unn.edu.cn*

 <br>